rclanan/rclanan.github.io/index.md

 Utopian Concept is the personal website of Ray Clanan.
 I am a polyglot programmer, father of two, typical computer nerd from Indianapolis, Indiana.
 {:.shorten}

-Below you will find a selection of my most recent blog posts, screencast, and work.
+Below you will find a selection of my most recent blog posts, screencasts, and work.
 {:.shorten}

 <nav class="toc toc-left">